juliors1/dragonball-s-quiz-game/README.md

 ## Description:

 This is my version of a Dragon Ball Super Quiz game.
-This game is a quiz to test your knowledge on the characters and items in Dragon Ball Super.
-This game has audio when choosing the correct or wrong answer.
+This game is a quiz to test your knowledge on the characters in Dragon Ball Super.
+This game has audio when choosing an answer.
 It also includes a winner audio if you pass the quiz.
-This quiz consist of 10 questions and is randomized.The questions are randomized with 5 easy and 5 hard questions.
+This quiz consist of 10 questions and are randomized.The questions has 6 normal and 4 silhouette images.
 You need a score of at least 6/10 to pass.
 I decided to make to this game because of how passionate I am and was as a child about Dragon Ball.

 ## Getting Started: